-Turnpike authority stops work on ACCESS Oklahoma projects
+Turnpike Authority stops work on ACCESS Oklahoma projects

-The Oklahoma Turnpike Authority is pausing its long-range plan to make improvements and expand the state's highway and turnpike system.
+The Oklahoma Turnpike Authority is pausing its long-range plan to make improvements and expand the state's turnpike system.

 ACCESS Oklahoma, a 15-year, $5 billion plan, includes the $495 million expansion of the Gilcrease Expressway in Tulsa and $370 million to widen a 12-mile segment of the Will Rogers Turnpike between Claremore and the U.S. 412 interchange near Catoosa.